Saw Phaik Hwa: Auric Pacific

 On 1 May 2012, Saw was appointed to be the CEO of Auric Pacific, specializing in Delifrance, Sunshine and Topone, including the best-selling Food Junction.
 She retired from this post effective 30 April 2015.

+Singapore Jian Chuan Tai Chi Physical Culture Association

+Since at least 2017, Saw is the president of the Singapore Jian Chuan Tai Chi Physical Culture Association, a tai chi school.

 Criticism

 During her tenure as head of SMRT, Saw was accused of under-investing in maintenance of trains and tracks.
 This led to a culmination of train breakdowns, especially in 2015, causing delays to hundreds of thousands of commuters.